ADEOS II: Data transfer

 ADEOS II transferred data to and from Artemis and the Data Relay Test Satellite (DRTS).
 The Artemis connection transferred information over a 26 GHz Ka-band link (for payload data) and a 2 GHz S-band link (for telemetry, tracking and control data).

 These signals were then downlinked to the Earth Observation Center (EOC) via feeder link stations and the Redu Station.
 ADEOS II also sent mission data directly to NASA stations, which routed information to bodies such as the EOC and sensor-providing organisations.

 Launch

 The mission was originally scheduled to launch aboard a H-II launch vehicle in February 2002.
 This was postponed as the Japanese Space Activities Commission would not launch without having three successful missions aboard the new H-IIA launch vehicle.

 The satellite was successfully launched from Tanegashima Space Center pad YLP-1 on 14 December 2002, aboard H-IIA 202.
-Other payloads onboard included the Japanese MicroLabsat and WEOS devices, as well as the Australian FedSat.
+Other payloads onboard included the Japanese MicroLabsat and WEOS microsatellites, as well as the Australian FedSat.